 Can You Get Hazard Insurance If You Don't Own The Property?

-Technically no, but you can get what’s called renters’ insurance, which will cover you against hazards.
-Sounds confusing, but that’s only because people use the term hazard insurance to refer to homeowners insurance, and you can only get homeowners insurance for a property you own.
+Technically no, but you can get what’s called renters' insurance, which will cover you against hazards.
+Sounds confusing, but that's only because people use the term hazard insurance to refer to homeowners insurance, and you can only get homeowners insurance for a property you own.
 In this particular case regarding my friend, the SBA had already issued her a loan, and was now requiring her to show proof of insurance covering her business assets (computers, documents, printers, etc.) from hazardous events.
-Renters’ insurance will do just that if you get the right policy, so that’s all she had to get to comply with their request.
+Renters' insurance will do just that if you get the right policy, so that's all she had to get to comply with their request.
+If you run a home based business from a rental property and want to get affordable renters insurance, click on the button below to see providers starting as low as $5/month.

 Why Does the SBA Require Hazard Insurance For EIDL Loans?